 Samsung’s notifications shade and customizable quick settings tray are easy to read, and strike the right tone with a white-and-light-blue color scheme (remember when all of this was neon green three years ago?). iOS 10 still does messaging better with iMessages, and we miss Apple's smarter, emoji-filled keyboard suggestions, but Samsung has almost everything else down, including a Blue Light filter that’s better than the one on the Google Pixel and Google Pixel XL.

 Google’s Android Nougat update also means notifications are now grouped together, and while split-screen multitasking is new for other phones, Samsung owners have had that for several iterations.
 Android O is getting notification badge count over top of individual app tiles, but Samsung has that too.
 All of a sudden, Samsung and stock Android aren’t that different.

-- Bixby Voice hasn’t launched yet, but Google Assistant is on board
+- Bixby Voice has now launched, but Google Assistant is also on board

 - Its Home, Reminders and Vision features are pre-loaded, but do very little

 - The physical Bixby button only serves to get confused with volume down

 Bixby is Samsung’s promising AI counterweight to Apple’s Siri and Google’s Assistant, and it’s the company’s overdue replacement for S Voice.